Kaska language

-The Kaska language originated from the family of Athabaskan languages.
-Traditionally Kaska is an oral aboriginal language that is used by the Kaska Dena people.
+Kaska is an endangered Athabaskan language.
+Traditionally, Kaska was an oral aboriginal language used by the Kaska Dena people.
 The Kaska Dene region consists of a small area in the Southwestern part of the Northwest Territories, the Southeastern part of Yukon Territory, and the Northern part of British Columbia.
-The communities that are in the Kaska Dene region are Fort Ware in N.W.T.; Ross River and Watson Lake in Y.T.; Dease Lake, Good Hope Lake, Lower Post, Fireside, and Muncho Lake in B.C.
+The communities that are in the Kaska Dene region are Ross River and Watson Lake in Y.T.; Dease Lake, Good Hope Lake, Lower Post, Fireside, and Muncho Lake in B.C.
 Kaska is made up of eight dialects, all of which have similar pronunciations and expressional terms.
-The town of Watson Lake was established around the period of the second World War when the Alaska Highway was first built in 1942.
+The town of Watson Lake was established around the period of the second World War when the Alaska Highway was built in 1942.
 A major consequence of colonization was Kaska language loss.
 Another major cause of Kaska language loss in Canada was due to the Canadian Residential School System.
-The effect that these schools had on the Kaska language have caused a language gap between two generations resulting in few young speakers.
+The effect that these schools had on the Kaska language have caused a language gap between two generations, resulting in few young speakers.